Sterling Williams-Ceci

 Bio

-I'm a third-year PhD Student in Information Science at Cornell University, where I am extremely fortunate to be co-advised by Professor Michael Macy and Professor Mor Naaman.
+I'm a fourth-year PhD Candidate in Information Science at Cornell University, where I am extremely fortunate to be co-advised by Professor Michael Macy and Professor Mor Naaman.
 I am a member of Professor Macy's Social Dynamics Lab and Professor Naaman's Social Technologies Lab.

-My research interests lie in examining how our interactions with algorithmic technologies influence our attitudes and beliefs, with generative AI being a prime example.
-As two recent examples of this work, I have conducted online experiments (built directly on prior work from the Social Technologies Lab) showing that AI-generated suggestions during the writing process can influence people's general attitudes about societal issues, and I have shown that people mistakenly perceive neutral news coverage as being biased against their political beliefs when generated by AI.
+My research interests are in how our interactions with algorithmic technologies can result in unanticipated psychological effects, such as persuasion and false beliefs.
+As two recent examples of this work, I have conducted online experiments (built on prior work from the Social Technologies Lab) showing that AI-generated suggestions during the writing process can influence people's attitudes about societal issues when they represent biased viewpoints, and I am currently pursuing a second line of work showing that anthropomorphic design features in AI chatbots can make people more willing to believe false stereotypes about women's competence.
 As an undergraduate student, I was the lead author on a paper testing the efficacy of video interventions to reduce parents' willingness to overshare about their children online, which appeared in the SRCD Conference with a top 1% award in Interdisciplinary Research, and in the journal Computers in Human Behavior in 2021 (linked here).

 I received my B.A. in Social Psychology along with a B.A. in the Robert S. Harrison College Scholar program (also at Cornell) in 2021, with formal minors in Information Science and Communication.
 I was honored as a Summa cum Laude graduate, a Merrill Presidential Scholar (the top 1% of my graduating class) and a Phi Beta Kappa inductee.
 In my graduate studies, I have been fortunate to receive exceptional mentorship from both of my coadvisors and many other professors along the way, which I enjoy paying forward by mentoring other students.
 I aspire to become a professor after finishing my PhD.
 As hobbies, I enjoy outdoor running and learning new coding languages (my favorite is R).